 - Support directed research and development focused on learning with technology.

-Proposal Process and Selection as a Fellow
+Proposal Process and Selection

-The Hub will commit resources to support needs for projects, such as technical support and/or the allocation of a team to support the Fellow.
+The Hub will commit resources to support needs for projects, such as technology support and/or the allocation of a team to support the Fellow.
 Those decisions will be made on a case-by-case basis in consultation with the Fellow.

-Each Faculty Fellow is responsible for participating with our team to achieve the agreed-upon goals of the project.
+Each Faculty Fellow is responsible for participating with our team to achieve the agreed upon goals of the project.
 In addition to meeting these agreed upon expectations, we ask that Fellows also:

 - Complete a project that speaks to learning and teaching innovation.